meanzad/movie-recommendation-system/README.md

 This prioritizes movies that are highly rated by similar users but not necessarily universally popular, enhancing personalization.

 the score is then sorted and the top 11 movies are returned, the top movie will always be the movie searched, so it is excluded and the rest 10 are the final recommended movies by the engine.

+#### Flask application: backend

+At the heart of the platform is the Flask application, which handles routing, user requests, and integration with the recommendation engine.
+The Flask app includes several routes:

+##### Index Route (/):

+Serves the homepage, allowing users to navigate to search, recommendations, or curated movie lists.

+##### Search Route (/search):

+Handles movie search queries submitted by users.

+When a search term is entered, the route fetches data from the recommendation engine using the search() function.

+Results are returned as a JSON object containing a list of matching movies with their IDs and titles.

+##### Recommendation Route (/recommend):

+Allows users to request recommendations for a specific movie by providing its ID.

+The route interacts with the find_similar_movies() function in the recommendation engine to fetch the ten most similar movies.

+Recommendations are displayed, including titles and genres.

+##### Top Movies Route (/top):

+Displays a curated list of the top 100 IMDb movies using the top_hundred() function.

+Users can view key details such as movie posters, titles, genres, and IMDb ratings.

+##### Random Suggestions Route (/suggest):

+Offers a random selection of ten movies from the IMDb dataset.

+This feature is powered by the suggest() function, which ensures that each visit delivers a fresh set of movies.